kartikprabhu20/YourEuro/docs/_posts/3rd Blog.md

 public class PinActivity extends AppCompatActivity {

-Initially everyone is briefed up on what coding conventions that will be followed in our project and also after each developer raises a merge request, the reviewers will check the changes thoroughly and give necessary comments and actions to be taken care of before merging.
+<p>Initially everyone is briefed up on what coding conventions that will be followed in our project and also after each developer raises a merge request, the reviewers will check the changes thoroughly and give necessary comments and actions to be taken care of before merging.
 Once the comments are taken care then the code will be merged into main branch.
-By this way we make sure that everyone follows the necessary coding conventions.
+By this way we make sure that everyone follows the necessary coding conventions.</p>

-Context of use:
+<h1>Context of use</h1>
-It is important to identify the target users for developing a relevant and useful application.
+<p>It is important to identify the target users for developing a relevant and useful application.
 It helps us in identifying what key features and functionalities need to be included in our app.
-Following are the two personas we have identified for our App who represents majority of our user group, by answering the following questions.
+Following are the two personas we have identified for our App who represents majority of our user group, by answering the following questions. </p>
 1. What is the highest level of education this person has received?
 2. What is the professional background of the user?
 3. What is the purpose/goal of user to use our App?
 4. When and where will the user use our App?
 5. What are user’s expectations from the App?

-Design principles Implemented:
+<h1>Design principles Implemented</h1>
-Good design makes a product useful • A product is bought to be used.
+<p>Good design makes a product useful • A product is bought to be used.
 It has to satisfy certain criteria, not only functional, but also psychological and aesthetic.
-Good design emphasizes the usefulness of a product whilst disregarding anything that could possibly detract from it.
+Good design emphasizes the usefulness of a product whilst disregarding anything that could possibly detract from it.</p>
-Good design is as little design as possible • Less, but better – because it concentrates on the essential aspects, and the products are not burdened with non-essentials.
+<p>Good design is as little design as possible • Less, but better – because it concentrates on the essential aspects, and the products are not burdened with non-essentials.</p>

+<h1>Error preventions</h1>
-Error preventions: Drop down lists, Date and time pickers:
+ <h3>Drop down lists, Date and time pickers</h3>
-In order to restrict any random inputs from user, wherever we need a specific format of inputs from user we implemented either a list of entries from dropdown or we included a time & date picker so that we get only the required input format.
+<p>In order to restrict any random inputs from user, wherever we need a specific format of inputs from user we implemented either a list of entries from dropdown or we included a time & date picker so that we get only the required input format</p>

-Error reporting:
+<h1>Error reporting</h1>
 Tool tips: Tool tips are added where the user might unknowingly submit wrong data.
 Like when user tried to create record without amount then the tool tip “amount field cannot be empty” will appear on screen.

+<br><hr>

 Toast messages: Necessary Toast messages are provided either it is a successful action or if it’s a unsuccessful action then the message will tell what went wrong.

+ <br><hr>
-Toggles • allow the user to change a setting between two states • most effective when the on/off states are visually distinct User Control and Freedom: All dialogs have a cancel option where he can just cancel the operation if he doesn’t want to continue with the operation
+Toggles • allow the user to change a setting between two states • most effective when the on/off states are visually distinct

+ <br><br><hr>
+<h1>User Control and Freedom</h1>
+<p>All dialogs have a cancel option where he can just cancel the operation if he doesn’t want to continue with the operation</p>
 Buttons: All buttons are given proper label which describes clearly what action will be performed by clicking it.

 good graphic design • few, well-chosen colours and fonts • follow colour guidelines • group with whitespace • align controls sensibly